pingcap/docs-tidb-operator/en/backup-to-s3-using-job.md

 ### View Dumpling job logs

-Run the following command to view the logs of the Dumpling Job:
+Run the following command to view the logs of the Dumpling job:

 ```shell
 kubectl -n ${namespace} logs pod ${name}